The Bulletin: What we're thankful for in Montreal [Issue #45]

 Join us — yes, us — for free guided tours during the CORRIDOR festival as we walk you through Griffintown to learn about its industrial heritage and public art!

-Designed for curious local explorers, the tours reveal all the neighborhood’s hidden treasures.
+Designed for curious local explorers, the tours reveal all the neighbourhood’s hidden treasures.
 We don't want to ruin the surprise, but: When you take one of these tours, you'll find out there's a lot more to Griffintown than just condos.

 Register to join us for a free tour here.